flycheck/flycheck/doc/contrib/testing.rst

 Test suite layout
 =================

+The library ``flycheck-ert.el`` provides many extensions to ERT, generic ones as well as specific utilities for testing Flycheck code and syntax checkers.
+You may use this library to write test cases for your own Flycheck extensions:  It is part of the Flycheck package.

 All test code is contained in the ``test/`` sub-directory, which has the following
 contents:

-- ``flycheck-test.el``: The actual unit test suite, that is, the test cases and the utility functions.
+- ``flycheck-test.el``: The actual unit test suite, that is, the test cases plus some local utility functions and macros.
 - ``resources/``: Resource files used by the test suite, including example code in various programming languages to test syntax checkers.
 - ``run.el``: A simple test runner for non-interactive use, which reads ERT